cfpb/salesforce-docs/README.md

 <img alt="CFPB Salesforce Development Standards" src ="img/screenshot.png" />
 </div>

+### Purpose and Scope

-**This project describes guidelines for how applications in Salesforce should be built and deployed.
+**This documentation describes guidelines for how applications in Salesforce should be built and deployed at the CFPB.
 The intended audience are Salesfroce developers, administrators, and release managers.**

+It establishes the standards, controls, and guidance that enforce technical quality of the platform and product work that goes into CFPB’s Salesforce platform.
+It also describes the primary interfaces between the Enterprise Platforms Team (aka the CoE - Center of Excellence) and the various Product Teams building application solutions on the Salesforce platform.

 #### What this **is**: